Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 Your ' Available Now ' balance is the total amount you can use right now.
 The Available Now balance amount may be less than your On Deposit balance as it doesn't include the transactions that are still pending and haven't been posted to your account.
 For example, a recent deposited check may not be included in your Available Now balance.

-' Bill Payment ' means an individual or recurring bill payments made through CitiPhone Banking® (including bill payments made using Citibank's Telephone Automated Bill Payment Service and Staff Assisted Bill Payments), Citibank® Online, CitiBusiness® Online and Citi Mobile®.
+' Bill Payment ' means an individual or recurring bill payments made through CitiPhone BankingÂ® (including bill payments made using Citibank's Telephone Automated Bill Payment Service and Staff Assisted Bill Payments), CitibankÂ® Online, CitiBusinessÂ® Online and Citi MobileÂ®.
 Bill Payments do not include internal transfer payments made to accounts at Citibank or its affiliates.

 ## ' Business Day '

-- · when referring to Citibank, means any day of the week that is not a Saturday, Sunday or bank holiday.
+- Â· when referring to Citibank, means any day of the week that is not a Saturday, Sunday or bank holiday.
 Non-Business Days are considered part of the following Business Day.
 For purposes of determining the Business Day for requests to open accounts, see the 'Account Opening' section of the Manual.
 For funds availability purposes, see the 'Funds Availability at Citibank' section of the Marketplace Addendum .
-- · when referring to Citigroup Global Markets Inc., means any day of the week Monday through Friday except days when the New York Stock Exchange is closed.
+- Â· when referring to Citigroup Global Markets Inc., means any day of the week Monday through Friday except days when the New York Stock Exchange is closed.
 Non-Business Days are considered part of the following Business Day.

-' Citibank® ATM Card ' means a Citibank® Banking Card that may be used at ATMs and at POS merchants for PIN purchases.
+' CitibankÂ® ATM Card ' means a CitibankÂ® Banking Card that may be used at ATMs and at POS merchants for PIN purchases.
 (For more information, refer to the 'Electronic Banking' section of this Manual.)

-' Citibank® Banking Card ' means any card that may be used at ATMs and at POS merchants, including Citibank ATM cards and Citibank® Debit Cards.
+' CitibankÂ® Banking Card ' means any card that may be used at ATMs and at POS merchants, including Citibank ATM cards and CitibankÂ® Debit Cards.
 We may also refer to this card as a Citibank Card or a Citi Card in promotional and other materials.

-' Citibank® Debit Card ' means a Citibank Banking Card bearing a Mastercard Brand Mark on its face that may be used at POS merchants to make purchases and at ATMs to withdraw cash and perform other transactions.
+' CitibankÂ® Debit Card ' means a Citibank Banking Card bearing a Mastercard Brand Mark on its face that may be used at POS merchants to make purchases and at ATMs to withdraw cash and perform other transactions.
 Certain Citibank Banking Cards also display a contactless symbol indicating you may use your card to make a contactless payment to a participating merchant by tapping your card on the payment reader.

 ' Citigroup Global Markets Inc. ' (' CGMI '), member SIPC, is an investment advisor and broker-dealer registered with the Securities and Exchange Commission.
 CGMI and Citibank are affiliated companies under the common control of Citigroup Inc.